datatrans/docs.pci-proxy.com/README.md

 ## Quick Start

-The fastest way to get started with PCI Proxy is by following our quick start guide.
+If you are just getting started with PCI Proxy, it is highly recommended that you start with the get started guide first.

  1. [Sign up](https://www.pci-proxy.com/#/signup) for a free test account.
  2. [Choose API](collect_payment_data.html) to collect or extract payment data.